 “It’s so good that more people want to bring their homes here,” said Board Vice President Bianca Vega.

-Pasadena Trails be a ROC since June 2009.
-Learn more about it at www.pasadenatrails.coop.
+Pasadena Trails has been a ROC since June 2009.
+Learn more about the community at www.pasadenatrails.coop.

 [Quotes have been translated.]